syncfusion-content/windowsforms-docs/WindowsForms/HTMLUI/Frequently-Asked-Questions.md

-'  Class that is responsible for &lt;input&gt; tag
+'  Class that is responsible for <input> tag

 Private button As INPUTElementImpl

-' Class that is responsible for &lt;div&gt; tag
+' Class that is responsible for <div> tag

 Private div As DIVElementImpl